Elysian01/Sign-Language-Translator/README.md

 <hr>

-#### Sign Language Translator enables the hearing impaired user to communicate efficiently in sign language, and the application will translate the same into text/speech.The user has to train the model, by recording the sign language gestures and then label the gesture.
-The user can then use the saved and recorded gestures while speaking to other people.
+#### Sign Language Translator enables the hearing impaired user to communicate efficiently in sign language, and the application will translate the same into text/speech.

+#### The user has to train the model, by recording its own sign language gestures.
+Internally it uses MobileNet and KNN classifier to classify the gestures.
+The user also has the privilege to save the model, upload a pre-trained model, and record gestures while speaking to other people.

 #### It also consists tutorial's page containing 100+ most commonly used phrases , alphabets , etc and a practice page to practice alphabets signs against a deep learning model.